 Dr John ChildsSenior Lecturer

 Previous work has focused on (1) the political geography of the blue economy, especially deep-sea mining (2) the political economy of 'resource nationalism' in sub-Saharan Africa and (3) the discourse of 'responsibility', 'fairness' and ethics in the mining industry, particularly the extent to which Fairtrade can solve the problems of social and environmental injustice in artisanal and small-scale gold mining.

-John has published extensively on the political ecological dimensions of the Fairtrade certification of gold.
+John has also published extensively on the political ecological dimensions of the Fairtrade certification of gold.
 This research, variously funded by the British Institute in Eastern Africa and The British Academy/Leverhulme, has investigated both the political economy and social and environmental justice of Fairtrade gold.

 He has also been published on ‘resource nationalism’ in sub-Saharan Africa.
 Funded by the ESRC, this work seeks to understand the geographic and political ways in which ‘resource nationalist’ policies are both articulated and resisted in various countries including Tanzania and Ghana.